servoz/populse_mia/doc/cahier_des_charges.md

    such a selection may be facilitated by filters.
 Filters are required to implement automatic tagging of data.

-The implementation of the filtering needs to be very well abstracted in the implementation of the rest of the pipeline, such that it is easy to replace the implementation by a different one, if necessary to make more complex requests necessary.
+The implementation of the filtering needs to be very well abstracted from the implementation of the rest of the pipeline, such that it is easy to replace the implementation by a different one, if more complex requests become necessary.
 Similarly, abstracting the filter implementation may allow to modify the underlying representation of the queried meta-data, should that become necessary (e.g. database instead of python dictionary).